Back to Posts

 AI chat tools and agentic assistants have quietly become the new shadow IT.
 Not because people are reckless, but because these tools are fast, accessible, and genuinely helpful.
 But they can turn productivity habits into an untracked data-export pipeline.

 An AI system is a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments, according to The Organisation for Economic Co-operation and Development (OECD), international public policy organization.
-Different AI systems vary in their levels of autonomy and adaptiveness after deployment.
-The European Union, Council of Europe, United States, United Nations, and other jurisdictions use the OECD’s definition of an AI system in their legislative and regulatory frameworks.

 "The most effective and efficient way to reduce risks... is by providing people with authorized platforms," said Marcelo Felman, Microsoft's general manager of enterprise security for Latin America.
 The goal, he said, is not to eliminate risk entirely by stopping the use of technology, but to strike a balance.